Hariom102/Tic-Tac-Toe/README.md

 # Tic Tac Toe Game

 Welcome to the Tic Tac Toe game!
-This project is a simple implementation of the classic Tic Tac Toe game using [insert your preferred language/framework here].
+This project is a simple implementation of the classic Tic Tac Toe game using C.

 ## Features